oracle/truffleruby/doc/user/svm.md

 To use the SVM you need a release of GraalVM, as described in [Using GraalVM](using-graalvm.md).

-Starting with GraalVM 0.28, GraalVM contains a native binary that implements Ruby, similar to the MRI or Rubinius executables.
-This binary is subject to the same OTN licence as the GraalVM distribution.
+GraalVM contains a native binary that implements Ruby, similar to the MRI or Rubinius executables.
+By default this binary just starts the JVM, but if you use the `--native` flag it runs without a JVM.

 The binary doesn't need a JVM: